dusty-learning/setup-eslint/README.md

 Just head into the corresponding folder to which editor you are using

-Please don't hesitate to slack or message me with any questions or comments!
+Please don't hesitate to message me, or create an issue on this repo to ask a question!

 By default eslint has built in sets of rules you can choose from, but you can also easily change and tweak each individual rule if you want!